Michee Efete

-Efete began his career with Norwich City and played for the clubs U23's in the EFL Trophy.
-He most notably spent a spell playing in the Icelandic Premier Division for Breiðablik before returning to England and playing in Non-League for Torquay United, Maidstone United, Bath City, Billericay Town and Wealdstone.
+Efete began his career with Norwich City and played for the club's U23 team in the EFL Trophy.
+He spent a spell playing in the Icelandic Premier Division for Breiðablik before returning to England and playing in Non-League for Torquay United, Maidstone United, Bath City, Billericay Town and Wealdstone.

 He has been capped at U20 level by Congo.

 Career

 Norwich City

-Born in London, England to Congolese parents, Efete joined Crystal Palace as a youngster before joining Norwich City in 2012 as part of their youth academy.
-He played 25 games for the Under-23s in his sides Premier League 2 campaigns during the 2016–17 and 2017–18 seasons.
+Born in London, England, to Congolese parents, Efete joined Crystal Palace as a youngster before joining Norwich City in 2012 as part of their youth academy.
+He played 25 games for the Under-23s in his side's Premier League 2 campaigns during the 2016–17 and 2017–18 seasons.

 On 30 August 2016 he made his debut for Norwich in a 6–1 win over Peterborough United in the EFL Trophy alongside the likes of James Maddison, Todd Cantwell, Josh Murphy and Harry Toffolo.
-He would also play in The Canaries 5–0 victory over Barnet and 4–1 win over Milton Keynes Dons in the same competition.
+He also played in The Canaries' 5–0 victory over Barnet and 4–1 win over Milton Keynes Dons in the same competition.

-In the summer of 2017 he was loaned out to Icelandic Premier Division side Breiðablik where he would play 8 games, scoring in a 3–2 win over Víkingur Reykjavík.
+In the summer of 2017 he was loaned out to Icelandic Premier Division side Breiðablik where he played 8 games, scoring in a 3–2 win over Víkingur Reykjavík.
 Upon his return he signed for Torquay United on loan for the 2017–18 season.

 Non-League

-Efete was released by Norwich in the summer of 2018 and would sign permanently with National League side Maidstone United.
+Efete was released by Norwich in the summer of 2018 and signed permanently with National League side Maidstone United.
 In October 2018 he joined Bath City on loan, later moving to Billericay Town on loan in January 2019.